SysLLMatic: Large Language Models are Software System Optimizers: SysLLMatic: Design and Implementation

-\subsection{Diagnosis Cycle - Instrumentation}
+\subsection{Diagnosis Cycle --- Instrumentation}

-In the Instrumentation stage of the Diagnosis Cycle, the system collects structural and dynamic context to support optimization.
-This includes the source code, its AST, and runtime performance traces represented via Flame Graphs.
-These inputs are passed to the Generator along with the top $K$ relevant optimization patterns.
-The prompt integrates this context using Chain-of-Thought (CoT) prompting to guide the LLM through a structured process: identify performance bottlenecks, select applicable patterns, and generate optimized code.
+In the Instrumentation stage, SysLLMatic collects \textit{structural context}, including the source code and its language-specific Abstract Syntax Tree (AST), as well as \textit{dynamic context} from runtime performance data captured as Flame Graphs (\cref{fig:hotspot}).
+Both are incorporated into the Generator’s prompt, along with the relevant optimization patterns, to guide targeted code transformations.
+The Generator uses Zero-shot Chain-of-Thought (CoT) prompting, instructing the LLM to reason about why a code region may be inefficient and how it could be optimized before producing modified code.
+The generated code will serve as candidate optimizations, which are then passed forward for correctness check and evaluation in the next stage of the cycle.

+We adopt Zero-shot CoT over few-shot prompting to avoid reliance on handcrafted examples or expensive fine-tuning, in line with prior work such as RAPGen~\cite{garg2025rapgenapproachfixingcode}.
+This approach enables generalization across domains and languages by grounding optimization decisions in broadly applicable performance patterns.
 All prompts and LLM outputs are stored in the Generator's memory to support iterative refinement.

-\subsection{Diagnosis Cycle: Data Collection \& Hypothesis Refinement}
+\subsection{Diagnosis Cycle --- Data Collection \& Hypothesis Refinement}

 In the final stage of the Diagnosis Cycle, the Evaluator LLM analyzes the optimized code and generates natural language feedback to inform further optimization.
-The system first validates the code's correctness via benchmark tests.
+SysLLMatic first validates the code's correctness via benchmark tests.
 On compilation or runtime failure, the error is returned to the Generator.
-The process terminates if no correct version is produced within the predefined attempt or iteration limits.
-If validation succeeds, the system profiles the code to collect performance metrics (e.g., latency, energy) and generates a Flame Graph to identify bottlenecks.
-The Evaluator then compares the original and optimized code, incorporating profiling data to produce targeted feedback, which guides the next optimization.
+The process terminates if no correct version is produced within the predefined attempts.
+If validation succeeds, SysLLMatic profiles the code to collect performance metrics (\eg latency) to further identify performance bottlenecks.
+The Evaluator LLM then compares the original and optimized code to assess whether the applied transformations reduce the identified inefficiencies, guided by before-and-after performance data.
+It identifies both improvements and any remaining or newly introduced bottlenecks.
+Based on this analysis, the Evaluator provides targeted feedback indicating which optimizations were effective, which had limited or adverse effects, and where further modifications may be necessary.
+This feedback closes the loop by informing the Generator, enabling the formulation of refined hypotheses for the next optimization round.